evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

   <span>(2)</span>
 </div>

 where *x* is the position of the box, *m* is its mass, *k* is the spring constant and *a* is the acceleration.
-In Equation 2 the acceleration *a* can be replaced with the second derivative of position *x*
+In Equation 2 the acceleration *a* can be replaced with the second derivative of the position *x* to get the *equation of motion* for the harmonic oscillator

 <div class='Equation isTextCentered'>
   <span></span>